burns-vaughan/azure-network-protocols/README.md

 Next go back to VM-1 and see what Wireshark and Powershell or the command line are showing.
 It should say timed out because ICMP traffic is being blocked.
 Here's a screenshot:

 <img src="https://i.ibb.co/Csgmpp0/icmp-filter2.jpg" alt="icmp-filter2" border="0">

+Now, disable the inbound traffic rule, and go back to VM-1 and see what happens.
+Typically, you have to press enter to on Powershell or the command line to get it to show.

 <h3>3.
 Observe SSH traffic</h3>
 <h3>4.
 Observe DHCP traffic</h3>
 <h3>5.
 Observe DNS traffic</h3>